userberto/Ark-Cheat-Detector/README.md

 - arkinjector
 - proofcore
 - ring-1
-- HSLoader.exe
-- HSLoaderUpdater.exe
-- UWPHelper.exe
+- headshot
 - primal
 - unleashed
+- addicted
+- **RDP-related terms** such as `RDPCheck.exe`, `rdpwup.exe`, and other Remote Desktop Protocol exploits that is used for duping. and more.

 Customization
 -------------
 - Search Paths: You can modify the `searchPaths` variable in the script to scan specific directories on your system.
-- Search Terms: Add or remove terms in the `searchTerms` list to detect specific ARK cheats.
+- Search Terms: Add or remove terms in the `searchTerms` list to detect specific ARK cheats or RDP-based duping exploits.

 Example Log Output
 ------------------